 by Susan E. Wills, Esq.

-Susan Wills is assistant director for education, United States Conference of Catholic Bishops' Secretariat for Pro-Life Activities.
+Susan Wills is associate director for education, U.S. Conference of Catholic Bishops' Secretariat for Pro-Life Activities